NikKowPHP/lessay-subscribe/app_documentation.md

 # App Architecture Documentation

-This document outlines the high-level architecture for an AI-driven voice lesson app where the user logs in, completes an initial evaluation (if new), and then engages in a series of voice-based lessons.
-AI is leveraged both for generating evaluation questions and for creating dynamic, personalized lesson content.
+This document outlines the high-level architecture for an AI-driven voice lesson app.
+In this app, the user logs in and, if they are a first-time user, completes an initial evaluation that includes a prompt for their learning purposes.
+AI leverages this information to generate a structured, predefined sequence of lessons.
+Users then progress through these lessons step-by-step.
+Real-time voice recognition (via the browser's inbuilt capabilities) is used solely to capture voice responses, not to interact with AI during the session.

 ---